smitchell556/smitchell556.github.io/_sources/index.rst.txt

 February 2014 - June 2015

-* Supervised four after school recreation sites
+* Supervised four after school recreation sites.
-* Created programming that was implemented across all recreation sites in Pomona with a focus on physical activities
+* Created programming that was implemented across all recreation sites in Pomona with a focus on physical activities.

 University of California, San Diego
 ===================================